hmdlab/DExOmics/README.md

 - Cancer-specific study
     - Use the command `Rscript load_*.R [cancer_type]` to download each omics data of the TCGA-LIHC and TCGA-CESC.
 The output data is be stored under `data/TCGAdata`.

-    - The bed narrowPeak files of the TF-binding/RBP-binding data are stored in `.txt.gz` files under `data_download`, and run `bash load_regulator.sh` to download each of them.
+    - The bed narrowPeak files of the TF-binding/RBP-binding data are stored in `.txt.gz` files under `data_download`, and run `load_regulator.sh` to download each of them.

     - Download [human.txt.gz](https://cloud.tsinghua.edu.cn/d/8133e49661e24ef7a915/files/?p=%2Fhuman.txt.gz&dl=1) from POSTAR3 and put it into `data`.
 Bed files of HeLa RBP-binding data can be extracted using `split_HeLa.R`.